Gibihakkasy/kms-pilot-project/requirements/masterplan.md

   - Persist to and load from embeddings/faiss_index/
   - Use normalized vectors (important for BGE)

+10. Refactor summarization using chat model
+  - Diagnose failure of previous approach using completion model
+  - Switch to ChatOpenAI (e.g., gpt-4.1) with refine/stuff chain
+  - Inject better prompts and test on BI regulations

 ### Success Criteria

 - Documents can be uploaded or placed in a folder